derRiesenOtter/bachelor/docs/thesis/discussion.typ

 improvement in its overall performance.

 Using the models trained on the PPMC-lab dataset to evaluate their performance on the @mlo data yielded unexpected results.
-Compared to the the models trained on the PSPire dataset, a significant drop in performance was observed.
+Compared to the models trained on the PSPire dataset, a significant drop in performance was observed.
 One plausible reason for this drop could be the smaller size of the PPMC-lab dataset, particularly its limited number of negative samples.
 With only a third